nydasco/nydas_keyboard_v2/NydasDactyl/README.md

 > What's missing?

-A lot.
+A few things...
 This is an active development project, and in my mind it's not ready to print yet.
-The aim is to add a trackball to the right half, and an OLED display and EVQWGD001 rotary encoder on the left half.
+The aim is to add a trackball to the right half in place of the rotary coder and OLED (which will remain on the left half only).
+I need to do some work on the underside of the switch holder, as the Amoebas I've designed have little holes in each corner and I would like posts on the case that fit into these for stability.

 I'm planning to use the BlackPill controller, and when I get it programmed will create a new folder in this repo with the code to make it all work (but note that I use a modified Dvorak layout, so I'm imagining it would need some tweaking by anyone choosing to use it).

 ## Pictures
 I'll try to keep these up to date as the design changes / more is added.